FoldedOdin/Taskify/README.md

-# Taskify - Advanced Todo Application
+# Taskify - Todo Application

 A modern, full-stack todo application with comprehensive task management features, built with React, Express.js, and MongoDB.